Tonydum/XYZ-Energy-Operations-Analytics-/README.md

 ---

 ## Project Background
-Summitt Energy is a Canadian energy retailer offering electricity, natural gas, and home services.
+XYZ Energy is a Canadian energy retailer offering electricity, natural gas, and home services.
 Their Operations team supports customer enrollment, billing, and retention across multiple provincial utilities.
 To mirror their real‑world data challenges, this project:

 - **Generated** a synthetic dataset of **6,000** customers (2021–2024) with:
   - Messy text fields (regions, plan names, utility providers, sales channels)